TheSethRose/X-Pilot/docs/tweepy-v2-authentication-guide.md

 ## OAuth 2.0 Bearer Token (App-Only)

-This is the simplest method to authenticate with the Twitter API v2.
+This is the simplest method to authenticate with the 𝕏 API v2.
 It provides read-only access to public information.

 ### Step 1: Get Your Bearer Token